Osteopathy Consultation: What to expect on your first visit

 At the end of your session, your Osteopath will give you a programme of at-home exercises and lifestyle advice.
 Make sure that you practise these between sessions to see continual improvement in your symptoms.
 It is common to feel some discomfort from your treatment for one to two days afterwards; you’ll be given advice about how to combat this.

 Your Osteopath will suggest how many sessions you are likely to need.
 However, it is difficult to give an accurate number initially as everyone is unique and there are many factors to consider.
 These include: how your body responds to the treatment; how long you have had the problem; how well you follow the at-home exercises and lifestyle advice; and whether your pain is caused by trauma or is chronic.
 To give a rough guideline, NICE found that most patients’ lower back pain is treated in around nine sessions over a twelve-week period.

-Most Osteopaths will begin treatment during the first session but sometimes a condition or symptom require further investigation before treatment can start.
-In such cases you may be referred for a scan or to your GP for further tests e.g. blood tests.
+Most Osteopaths will begin treatment during the first session but sometimes a condition or symptom requires further investigation before treatment can start.
+In such cases, you may be referred for a scan or to your GP for further tests e.g. blood tests.